Quality sleep, a key brain health factor, is easier when you’re cool. Learn many low and high-tech tips for keeping cool when the weather turns hot.

 Move Down or Out

-There’s no rule that says you have to sleep in your bedroom.
+There’s no rule that says you have to sleep in your bedroom when it’s hot.

-Heat rises, so upstairs bedrooms are the hottest rooms in the house.
+Heat rises, so upstairs bedrooms can be the hottest rooms in the house.

-You might want to move your mattress to the floor.
+You can also move your mattress to the bedroom floor.

-Since heat rises, this can be a few degrees cooler than sleeping on the mattress on your bed frame.
+This can be a few degrees cooler than sleeping with the mattress on the bed frame.

 Sleep in a Hammock

-If it’s not too buggy outside, consider backyard camping or sleeping in a hammock.
+If it’s too hot inside your house and not too buggy outside, consider backyard camping or sleeping in a hammock.

 How to Keep Your Bed Cool